-Living with the mindset of IMPOSSIBILITY changes ones perception of themself, those around them and the world.
+Living with the mindset of IMPOSSIBILITY changes ones perception of self, others and the world.
 Often times we are trapped in our own minds, circumstance, or environment that stifles possibilities in what seems to be impossibile.
-As one who is a POSSIBLE IMPOSSIBLE, Kommah is a huge proponent for pushing beyond one's expectations of any situation and striving for IMPOSSIBILITY.
+As one who is a POSSIBLE IMPOSSIBLE, I am a huge proponent for pushing beyond one's expectations of any situation and striving for IMPOSSIBILITY.

 SURVIVORSHIP & ADVOCACY

-Kommah was given a life expectancy of 2 years in 2005.
-She now lives beyond the statistics for Triple Negative Inflammatory Breast Cancer Survivors.
-As a survivor treading the way for uncharted stats, Kommah lives to encourage cancer survivors to make a difference in the extended life they were blessed with.
-She also honors the survivorship of loved ones and caregivers, who often go unnoticed.
+I was given a life expectancy of 2 years in 2005.
+I now live beyond the statistics for Triple Negative Inflammatory Breast Cancer Survivors.
+As a survivor treading the way for uncharted stats, I live to encourage cancer survivors to make a difference in the extended life they were blessed with.
+I also honor the survivorship of loved ones and caregivers, who often go unnoticed.
 They too are survivors and deserve kudos for their unwavering support.

 THE POWER OF BELIEF

-As a Christian, Kommah held fast to her faith in God throughout her journey.
-She knows that the Lord orchestrated every aspect of her life and she NEVER ask, "Why me"?
-She believes that the Lord made her strong enough to endure the trials of her life and if He saw fit, she would live to tell about it beyond treatment.
-Gratefully, she is here and is honored to carry the torch for those who rest in peace and support those who are in the fight of their lives.
+As a Christian, I held fast to my faith in God throughout my journey.
+I know that the Lord orchestrated every aspect of my life and I NEVER asked, "Why me"?
+I believe that the Lord made me strong enough to endure the trials of my life and if He saw fit, I would live to tell about it beyond treatment.
+Gratefully, I am here and honored to carry the torch for those who rest in peace, and support those who are in the fight of their lives.

-Kommah knows first hand the journey of breast cancer.
-Not only is she a survivor, she was the Founder and Executive Director of her own breast cancer organization for 9 years.
-She now sits as the Chair of the Board for Breast Cancer Solutions, based in Orange County, CA. Kommah is well versed in the cancer journey from her personal experience and through the her work as a patient advocate.
-Kommah gives the patient perspective through workshops, presentations, and/or as a panelist, she has provided valuable insight about the treatment journey for patients and caregivers that encourages patient centered care.
+I know first hand the journey of breast cancer.
+Not only am I a survivor, I was the Founder and Executive Director of my own breast cancer organization for 9 years.
+As a former board member and Chair of the Board for Breast Cancer Solutions, based in Orange County, CA. I am well versed in the cancer journey from my personal experience and as a patient advocate.
+I offer the patient perspective through workshops, presentations, and as a panelist.
+I have valuable insight about the treatment journey for patients and caregivers that encourages patient centered care.